aguirre-lab/aguirre-lab/README.md

 - [IRB coverage](https://paper.dropbox.com/doc/IRB-coverage--A7uo~yh4R0BWfUIVP3aAtb_MAg-ypV58gm96PA8WeNy09XLM)

 ## Stack
-A "stack" is a set of tools, libraries, and packages a team uses.

 Read [`the missing semester of your CS education`](https://missing.csail.mit.edu) to learn basic proficiency with the tools we use every day.

+Our workstations and servers run Ubuntu.

-We use our workstations and servers via the command line. [`iTerm2`](https://iterm2.com) is especially good for macOS.
-To manage sessions and panes, we like `tmux`.
+We interact with our workstations and servers via the shell over `ssh`. [`iTerm2`](https://iterm2.com) is especially good for macOS.
+To manage sessions and panes, many of us use `tmux`.
 We do not use graphical remote desktop software.

-Our workstations and servers run Ubuntu linux.

-We manage code and projects in GitHub: version control, documentation, code review, issues, etc.

-Our data parsing, visualizing, and modeling pipeline is [`ml4c3`](https://github.com/aguirre-lab/ml4c3).
-We use Docker to ensure our team uses identical development environments, but our machines also come with Miniconda installed.
-Read [the docs](miniconda.md) to set up your account properly so you use the already-installed Miniconda software.
+Our team develops and uses a data parsing, visualization, and modeling pipeline called [`ml4c3`](https://github.com/aguirre-lab/ml4c3).
+We use Docker to ensure identical development environments.
+Miniconda is also installed on every workstation (see [the docs](miniconda.md)).

+We manage code and projects in GitHub: version control, documentation, code review, issues, etc. *Data* is not stored on GitHub.

+Communication around tasks is primarily via GitHub.
+We do this to document shareable conversations, link discussions to code, and avoid interrupting "deep work".
+[Read more about why aysnchronous communication is good](https://blog.doist.com/asynchronous-communication/).

+Sometimes sychronous communication is good.
+We chat on Slack and meet on Zoom, but we minimize email.
+This excerpt from the above blog post explains why:

+> Don’t use email internally.
+While email can be used asynchronously, it also locks information inside people’s inboxes where no one else can find it.
+When people can’t find the information they need, collaboration becomes much less efficient.

 We use Dropbox to store results, smaller data sets, manuscripts, etc. [`Here is a guide`](dropbox.md) to setting up Dropbox on a Linux machine.

-We use Keynote or Google Slides for presentations.

-We communicate via Slack, email, and Zoom.
+Dropbox a) lets us share PHI, b) backs up files automatically, and c) syncs files across machines.
+Code is *not* stored on Dropbox; code is stored in GitHub.

 We schedule meetings on our MGH calendars (Outlook).

 ## GitHub

-As a biomedical data science group, we use GitHub for most of our workflow.
+As a data science and software engineering group, we use GitHub for most of our workflow.

-### Getting started
+### Overview
 1. DO NOT SHARE PHI ON GITHUB!
-1. Do not share code via Dropbox, email, or any other mechanism than GitHub.
+1. Code is only shared via GitHub.
+Do not share code via Dropbox, email, or any other mechanism.
 1. Our GitHub organization is [`https://github.com/aguirre-lab`](https://github.com/aguirre-lab).
 1. Every project has a (1) repo (`$PROJECT_NAME`), (2) board (see below), (3) Slack channel to discuss the project (`#$PROJECT_NAME`), and (4) Slack channel for GitHub notifications for that repo (`#PROJECT_NAME-repo`).
 1. Every repo starts out private.
-Open-sourcing of code requires a discussion with Aaron.
+Open-sourcing of code requires a discussion with the PI and their collaborating PIs.
-1. Every repo has a `README`.
+1. Every repo has a `README` and/or a wiki containing documentation.
-1. Every repo has a [BSD 3-clause license](https://choosealicense.com/licenses/bsd-3-clause/).
+1. Use the [BSD 3-clause license](https://choosealicense.com/licenses/bsd-3-clause/) for your repo.
+1. Create branches, commits, and PRs as early as possible.
+It is never too early to push your work to your branch.
+1. Do not work too long on local without committing code.
+Push early and often.

 ### Issues
-Every task has an issue, and each issue is labeled to help us stay organized.
+Every task has an issue, and each issue has 1+ labels.

-New issues are created using one of our three [issue templates](.github/ISSUE_TEMPLATE): 1) new feature request or enhancement, 2) bug report, or 3) question.
+New issues are created with our [issue templates](.github/ISSUE_TEMPLATE): 1) new feature request or enhancement, 2) data or modeling task, 3) question ,or 4) bug report.

-Good issues are clearly written and small enough to be addressed in one sprint of work (1-5 days).
+Good issues are clearly written and small enough to be addressed in a few days.
+Several small tasks can be bundled into one issue.

-Issues should have an assignee who owns completion.
+Issues (aside from questions) should have one person who owns responsibility for completion.

-Issues should be labeled so they are easier to organize.

-We usually close issues via PR.
+We prefer to close issues via pull request (PR; see below).

 ### Boards
-We track issues and PRs on Kanban-style [project boards](https://github.com/orgs/aguirre-lab/projects).
+We organize issues and PRs by project using [boards](https://github.com/orgs/aguirre-lab/projects).

-If a new issue is low priority, it is added to the `To do (backlog)` column.
+New issues go to the `To do (backlog)` column.

-If a new issue is high priority, it is added to the `To do (current sprint)` column and addressed the current week.
+If a new issue is a priority, it is moved to the `To do (current sprint)` column and addressed the current week.

-Issues that are being actively worked on are moved to the `In progress (issues)` column.
+Issues that are actively being worked on are moved to the `In progress (issues)` column.

 Issues do not go in `In review (PRs)` column.
 Only PRs go there.

 ### Branches
-Generally, create a branch for each issue and work on it until the code is ready to be merged with the master.
+When you start to work on an issue, create a new branch and work on it until the code is ready to be merged with the master.

-Name your branch with your initials, a description related to the issue, and dashes between words.
+Name your branch with your initials, a description related to the issue, and dashes between words:

-To create the branch and push it to the repo, follow these two steps:

 ```bash
 $ git checkout -b er-fix-grid-ecg-plot
 $ git push -u origin er-fix-grid-ecg-plot